dijasila/GPAW/doc/tutorials/gw_tutorial/gw_tutorial.rst

 Next, we should check the quality of the frequency grid used in the calculation.
 Two parameters determine how the frequency grid looks. ``domega0`` and ``omega2``.
 Read more about these parameters in the tutorial for the dielectric function :ref:`df_tutorial_freq`.

 Running script :download:`Si_frequency_conv.py` calculates the direct band gap using different frequency grids with ``domega0`` varying from 0.005 to 0.05 and ``omega2`` from 1 to 25.
-The resulting data is plotted in the same script and the figure is shown below.
+The resulting data is plotted in :download:`Si_frequency_conv_plot.py` and the figure is shown below.

 .. image:: Si_w.png
        :height: 400 px